martaskocz/PinItApp/README.md

-# FavNote
+# Pin It App 📌
 <table>
 <tr>
 <td>
-   This is a React & NodeJS application powered by Express that provides the functions such as user registration and
-    logging, adding and displaying user's items from 3 sections: Twitters, Notes and Articles.
+    Pin It is a React & NodeJS application for adding, saving and displaying user's notes from 3 sections: Twitters, Notes and Articles.
 </td>
 </tr>
 </table>